toextendmylimits/LeetCode/Notes/linkedin_tiktok_-011726.md

 When both open and close counts reach n, I record the string.
 This generates all and only valid parentheses combinations efficiently

+## 68. Text Justification
+I greedily pack as many words as fit in each line.
+If it’s the last line or there’s only one word, I left-justify and pad with spaces.
+Otherwise, I evenly distribute the remaining spaces across the gaps, giving any extra spaces to the leftmost gaps.
+Each word is processed once, so the solution runs in linear time.

 # TO MEMORIZE
 ## 394. Decode String
 ## 22. Generate Parentheses
+## 68. Text Justification

 # TO DO LATER
 ## 636. Exclusive Time of Functions